Topic "Kidneys And Bladder" in Maltese - total 21 documentsTitle: Are you at risk of kidney disease?

 Summary: If you have bladder control problems, ask for help you don't have to put up with it.

-Title: Constipation and Bladder and Bowel Health
+Title: Constipation and bowel control

 Summary: This fact sheet explains what constipation is and suggests some ideas for improvement and tells you where to get more help.